This is my favorite chai tea recipe.

 There’s no sugar in the mixture.
 If you prefer a sweeter masala chai, you can use sugar or honey and sweeten to taste.
 If you are trying to cut back on sugar, I find that the spices add a hint of sweetness to the tea all by themselves.
 If that isn’t enough for you, a mere pinch of ground stevia or a drop or two of stevia extract will give you the sweetness you crave without the blood glucose hike.

 What are your favorite spices for masala chai?
-Do you prefer more anise or a little more pepper?
+Do you prefer a little anise or a little more cinnamon?